 “The timeframe is generally is 6 to 36 months. … A lot of it is front-loaded in 6 to 18 months,” said Norm Magnuson, of the Consumer Data Industry Association.
 “A lot of it, I think, is still being put together.”

 There are a lot of unknowns about when and how these changes will take place, but if they’re carried out as planned, millions of consumers stand to benefit from them.
 Before and after this agreement takes effect, it’s important to carefully review the information in your credit reports and immediately address any errors you find in them, because as millions of Americans know all too well, those errors can be quite costly.
-Consumers can check their credit reports for free once a year from each of the three major credit reporting agencies, and can also get a free credit report summary updated monthly on Credit.com.
+Consumers can check their credit reports for free once a year from each of the three major credit reporting agencies, and can also get a free credit report summary updated every 14 days on Credit.com.

 More on Credit Reports & Credit Scores: